-- Oscillot is an Australian cat-proof solution which can keep resident cats inside the garden and intruding cats out.
-The product sits on top of of the fence, which prevents the cat from getting a grip to pull himself over the fence.
+- Oscillot is an Australian cat-proof solution that can keep resident cats inside the garden and intruding cats out.
+The product sits on top of the fence, which prevents the cat from getting a grip to pull himself over the fence.

 - Chicken wire can be placed over garden beds to keep cats from digging.
-Cat Scat is a commercial product which can be placed on the soil in garden beds to deter cats.
+Cat Scat is a commercial product that can be placed on the soil in garden beds to deter cats.

 - Desex all cats in the home which will reduce the chance of cats entering the garden looking for a mate.

 Striking a compromise